 All financial donations to the Lawhill Maritime Centre are monitored and administered by the Bursar at Simons Town School and are audited annually by an independent firm of chartered accountants.
 Copies of the latest financial statements are available on request.

 We have also established a new, independent Lawhill Educational Trust.
-Copies of the Trust Deed are available on request.
+Copies of the Trust Deed and details of Trustees are available on request.
 Please contact us should you wish to make donations to this Trust.
 Email firstname.lastname@example.org

 Some of our key supporters over the years have been: